BloomTech-Labs/Labs26-Citrics-FE-TeamB/README.md

 We used the [Google Places API](https://developers.google.com/places/web-service/photos) to dynamically retrieve the most appropriate cover images for each city in our database.

-To use this API, you must provide a valid API key in the environment variable `REACT_APP_PLACES_API_KEY`, either using a `.env` file or in the configuration of your deployment.

-You can find instructions on getting an API key in [this Medium article](https://codeburst.io/adding-city-images-to-your-react-app-14c937df2db2).

 ## Open Weather API

 We used the [Open Weather API](https://openweathermap.org/api/one-call-api) to retrieve and display the current weather for each city in our database.

-To use this API, you must provide a valid API key in the environment variable `REACT_APP_OPEN_WEATHER_API`, either using a `.env` file or in the configuration of your deployment.

-You can find instructions on getting an API key in [this article](https://openweathermap.org/appid).

 ## Backend APIs
-See [Backend Documentation](https://github.com/Lambda-School-Labs/Labs26-Citrics-DS-TeamB) for more information on the APIs used by our Data Science team.
+See [Backend Documentation](https://github.com/labs26-citrics/Labs26-Citrics-DS-TeamB) for more information on the APIs used by our Data Science team.

 # Installation Instructions
 Run the following in your shell of choice:

     git clone https://github.com/Lambda-School-Labs/Labs26-Citrics-FE-TeamB
+    cd Labs26-Citrics-FE-TeamB
     npm i
     npm start
 You will then see the App running in your browser at [http://localhost:3000/](http://localhost:3000/)